Developing a data charter with Camden Council

 Project aims

-Working with our partners – Involve and Camden Council – we will facilitate a series of reflective discussions and activities to explore issues related to data ethics (e.g. privacy and fairness), data for social good (e.g. inclusive participation and sustainability), as well as legal aspects of data usage (e.g. the impact of data-driven technologies on human rights).
+Working with our partners – Involve and Camden Council – we have facilitated a series of reflective discussions and activities to explore issues related to data ethics (e.g. privacy and fairness), data for social good (e.g. inclusive participation and sustainability), as well as legal aspects of data usage (e.g. the impact of data-driven technologies on human rights).

 Applications